burcakotlu/GLANET/docs/source/tutorial.rst

 		-  GRCh37.p13 is also known as hg19

 	In case of *BED*, *GFF3*, *1-based coordinates (End Inclusive)* or *0-based coordinates (End Inclusive)* is chosen as Input Format, then Assembly has to be set as either GRCh38 or GRCH37.p13.
-	In cased of dbSNP IDs, there is no need for Assembly selection.
+	In case of dbSNP IDs, there is no need for Assembly selection.

-4)	**Glanet Folder**:
+4)	**Glanet Folder**: (Mandatory)

-	Set the GLANET folder (e.g.:  ~path/to/GLANET) which has to be the parent of Data directory.
+	Set the Glanet folder (e.g.:  ~path/to/tool).
-	Please note that Glanet folder can be any valid directory name (e.g.:  ~path/to/tool), the important point is that Glanet folder has to be the parent of Data folder (e.g.:  ~path/to/tool/Data).
+	Please note that Glanet folder can be any valid directory name, the important point is that Glanet folder has to be the parent of Data folder (e.g.:  ~path/to/tool/Data).

 5)	**Annotation, Overlap Definition, Number of Bases**:

-	For Annotation Part, set the number of bases for overlap definition. e.g: Setting number of bases as 3 means that two intervals are accepted as overlapped if and only if at least 3 bases of these intervals overlap.
+	For Annotation, set the number of bases for overlap definition. e.g: Setting number of bases as *3* means that two intervals are accepted as overlapped if and only if at least 3 bases of these intervals overlap.
-	Default is 1 in order to handle the case where the snps are given as input data.
+	Default is *1* in order to handle the case where the snps are given as input data.

 6) 	**Annotation, Annotation Options**: